puppetlabs/control-repo/README.md

 If you intend to use it on an existing installation of PE then you'll have to figure out some of the steps on your own and be warned that if you've already written or downloaded modules when you start using r10k it will remove all of the existing modules and replace them with what you define in your Puppetfile.
 Please copy or move your existing modules to another directory to ensure you do not lose any work you've already started.

-## Lay Down a Trusted Fact Before Installing PE
+## Setup a Trusted Fact On Your PE Master

-This control repository is setup to manage certain portions of your PE installation for you if you lay down a trusted fact called `pp_role` before installing.
-In order to immeadiately gain from these benefits you will need to lay down a file that looks exactly like the below in `/etc/puppetlabs/puppet/csr_attributes.yaml`
+This control repository is setup to manage certain portions of your PE installation for you if you create a trusted fact called `pp_role`.
+In order to do so, lay down a file that looks exactly like the below in `/etc/puppetlabs/puppet/csr_attributes.yaml`

 ```
 ---